-Where to file and word limits for each office will be listed in the Offices Subject to Election on our website after April 15, 2021.
+Where to file and word limits for each office will be listed in the Offices Subject to Election on our website by March 15, 2023.
 Please note, candidates for multi-county local races will need to file their voters' pamphlet materials with each county.